The most important things to remember when claiming for a crush injury:

 - If you were under 18, you can claim up until your 21st

-How much can I claim for a crush injury?
+How much compensation can I claim for a crush injury?

 As every circumstance is different, there is no one-size-fits-all amount for crush injury claims.
 Rather, our expert solicitors will look at your case and assess how serious your injury was, and how it’s affected your life.